bplmaps/lmec-main-site/content/event/how-data-can-warp-our-world-may-12.md

 These talks are free, designed for general public audiences with time for questions.
 Talks will be broadcast over the LMEC's YouTube Live and Facebook Live channels.

-**[Matt Bui](http://matthewbui.com)** is an assistant professor and faculty fellow at the NYU Alliance for Public Interest Technology who examines the intersections of digital, data, and racial justice in everyday life.
+[**Matt Bui**](http://matthewbui.com) is an assistant professor and faculty fellow at the NYU Alliance for Public Interest Technology who examines the intersections of digital, data, and racial justice in everyday life.

+_Bending Lines_ was made possible in part by a grant from the Institute of Museum and Library Services.

 ![Photo of Matt Bui](https://images.squarespace-cdn.com/content/v1/541b28ace4b0504622449b83/1487895123788-KAB5WF0PTQIP6Z0VROA4/ke17ZwdGBToddI8pDm48kFTblSt5qw0M6a4kEI8ixlRZw-zPPgdn4jUwVcJE1ZvWQUxwkmyExglNqGp0IvTJZamWLI2zvYWH8K3-s_4yszcp2ryTI0HqTOaaUohrI8PIjDW6yW5ZnSWlTo5F04tqYOtjNk7-f_KQei0dNKZtsDEKMshLAGzx4R3EDFOm1kBS/image-asset.jpeg?format=2500w)